 Connect with your family.
 Make art.
 Meet new friends.
 Learn together.
 Explore different cultures and our shared community.
 The Skirball offers an array of offerings for children and their families including a simulated archaeological dig, a multigenerational art studio, themed workshops, evening programs, special events, Museum exhibitions, and the award-winning family destination Noah’s Ark at the Skirball™.

 Prepare for your visit by downloading our mobile app—An Ark for All, developed specially for families with developmental disabilities and young children.
 An Ark for All is available for FREE in the App Store and on Google Play.

-The outdoor archaeological dig site and research tent as well as the indoor Archaeology Discovery Center—which holds original artifacts from the ancient Middle East—give families the opportunity to journey together into the past and discover what they have in common with people who lived centuries ago.
+The outdoor archaeology dig and research tent as well as the indoor archaeology Discovery Center—which holds original artifacts from the ancient Middle East—give families the opportunity to journey together into the past and discover what they have in common with people who lived centuries ago.
 Roll up your sleeves, don an archaeologist's vest, and sift and sort through the remains of an Iron Age city buried beneath the sand to discover fascinating clues about life in the ancient world.

 Family Art Studio